boontadata/boontadata-streams/doc/branches.md

 This branch always has the latest stable and global version

+## docker1

+branch used for a talk in docker meetup
+Also adds multiVM deployment

 ## spark3

 Add scenario with Spark Streaming - in Scala, with Spark 1.6 means instead of Spark 2, even if the engine is Spark 2.